Links

 After you hit "Send', Keeping will email your customer from your support mailbox and sync the new ticket with your team.
 If your customer replies, the ticket status will be changed to an "Open" status.

 Those are the basics of using Keeping in Gmail.
-Feel free to dive in, or keep moving on to the next section if you'd like to learn more about Keeping in depth.
+Feel free to dive in or keep moving on to the next section if you want to learn more about Keeping in-depth.